jewelsofthought/neshama/site/posts/story/journey_to_infinity.md

 The answer is no, because the Realm of Perfection has no differentiations.
 All is One, all is in balance.
 And so is the Chaos.

+### Point

+> It takes an infinite amount of nothing to create something.
+So we are a finite collection of infinities.

+Each “point” requires an infinite amount of energy to manifest.
+Thus each point contains an infinite amount of the no-thing-ness of whatever is NOT.

+In the beginning there was nothing, and nothing “moved”.
+It is the infinite penetrating the finite.
+It is as if a quality, a certain something was held back, was removed.

+This collection of infinities, we call **אצילות**, _Atzilut_, the highest level, for beyond this, there is nothing.

 ### Awareness of Self

 Now, in this realm of events,